mike632t/x11-calc/MANUAL.md

 Note - Only models with continuous memory can load or save state.

-'Ctrl-C' Resets the emulator to its last saved or initial state.
+'Ctrl-C' Resets the emulator to its initial or last saved state.

-'Ctrl-L' Load a saved data file.

 'Ctrl-R' Prints the register contents.